robr3rd/dot-files/README.md

 Support for:

 - Linux (obvious and easy)
-- OS X (accounts for some of the BSD-isms of OS X's default binaries and works with `Terminal.app`'s weird login shell policy)
+- OS X (accounts for some of the BSD-isms of OS X's non-GNU default binaries and works with `Terminal.app`'s weird login shell policy)

 # Roadmap